-The credit for preparation of the first edition of the volume goes mainly to Shri P.N.
-Jhingon.
-The revised Profile has been compiled by Ms. R. Jeeja Bai Manay, Consultant in the Institute.
-She was assisted by Mr. P.K.
-Sarkar.
-Ms. Rita Wadhwa edited the Profile and Mr. Anil Sharma provided the secretarial assistance.
+The credit for preparation of this edition of the volume goes mainly to Ms. R. Jeeja Bai Manay, Consultant who completed it under the overall supervision of Prof. Mahesh C. Purohit of the NIPFP.
+Ms. Rita Wadhwa edited the Profile, Mr. Anil Sharma provided the secretarial assistance and Mr. N. Natrajan provided help in prompt production of the volume.